Planning a trip to Europe? Make sure you put some of these iconic palaces in Europe on your itinerary!

 Fredriksborg Castle, Denmark

-Frederiksborg Castle is a beautiful rust-colored castle located in Hillerød, just outside Copenhagen, Denmark.
+Frederiksborg Castle is a beautiful rust-colored castle located in Hillerød, just outside Copenhagen in Denmark.
 Upon arrival, visitors encounter a set of gates and courtyards before crossing a drawbridge to access the islets upon which the castle and gardens sit.

 Constructed with red brick and towering spires in the 17th century, Frederiksborg is the largest Renaissance castle in the Nordics.
 The inside of the castle is adorned with elegant furnishings, high ceilings and large windows looking out onto the gardens.